shopware/docs/guides/plugins/plugins/administration/using-assets.md

     └── your-image.png <-- Your asset is copied here
 ```

-## Use custom assets in the administration
+## Use custom assets in the Administration

-After adding your assets to the `public/bundles` folder, you can start using your assets in the administration.
+After adding your assets to the `public/bundles` folder, you can start using your assets in the Administration.
 Basically, you just need to use the Vue [filter](https://vuejs.org/v2/guide/filters.html) `asset`.

 ```markup
 <img :src="'/<plugin root>/static/your-image.png' | asset">
 ```

 You're able to use this line in your `twig`/`html` files as you please and that's basically it.
-You successfully added your own asset to the administration.
+You successfully added your own asset to the Administration.